-As you travel towards the upper reaches of the Egyptian Nile, nearing to Aswan, you begin to see feluccas floating down stream.
+As you sail towards the upper reaches of the Egyptian Nile, you’ll begin to see feluccas floating down stream.

 When the boat stops in the middle of the river, the boatmaster sings with the aid of a tambourine.
 A mix of Arabic music and bastardised 80s disco.

 On the shimmering river, the realities of how hard these people have to work to make a living is reflected back clear as day.